 Oakwood Park Grammar School participates in charity fundraising only.
-It does not engage external professional fundraisers.
+The school does not use any external fundraisers.
+All fundraising undertaken during the year was monitored by the Trustees".

 PLANS FOR FUTURE PERIODS

 Oakwood Park Grammar School continues to develop the school building and associated environment.
 The school continues to submit further Capital Funding bids to improve facilities.